nubskr/nubmq/README.md

 - 🔄 **Event subscription notifications** clients can subscribe for events/
 - 🚫 **No-polling required!** Uses SSE(server side events) for all notifications
 - 🗑️ **Garbage-Free Expiration Cleanup:** Expired keys are soft deleted and permanently removed from engine during upscale/downscale operations. 🧹✨

----

-## 🔑 Key Hashing: Lightning-Fast Lookups ⚡

-Each key is **hashed using a polynomial rolling hash** and mapped to a bucket in the shard store. 🔢

-- ⚡ **Blazing-fast lookups** with near-uniform distribution.
-- 🔒 **Zero collisions (almost)** thanks to a smart modulus strategy! 🧠
-- 🚀 **Deterministic performance** ensures you never hit unexpected slowdowns! 🚧

----

 ## 🏗️ Dual-Store Model: Scaling Without Downtime ⏳